hernancerm/git-timeline/DEVELOP.md

 - [ ] Has same completions as git-log.
 - [x] Indication of commits with differing author and committer.
 - [x] Accepts all options from git-log (yes, including `--graph`).
-- [ ] Clickable text linking to a ticket in a configured issue tracker.
+- [x] Clickable text linking to a ticket in issue tracker.
-- [ ] Clickable text linking to a pull-request in a configured VCS host.
+- [x] Clickable text linking to a pull-request in VCS host.
 - [ ] Configuration file: Date format, colors for items.
 - [ ] Paging works as expected.
 - [x] Works well on big repos.